LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In the raw data plot, as well as its mean value $\mu_{rv}$ of both sensors, an offset can also be recognised, which is dependent on the ambient conditions.
-For verification, a reference measurement of the environment was carried out with the calibrated *Voltcraft GM70* Telsameter next to the sensor (+ic)
+For verification, a reference measurement of the environment is carried out with the calibrated *Voltcraft GM70* Telsameter next to the sensor (+ic)
 This provides a *real* baseline value of $\mu_{rev}$=-21$\mu$T.